WordPress SEO Tutorial updated August 2014

 I’m afraid you can not get maximum SEO from WordPress just by using a few WordPress SEO Plugins that changes the title tags and adds a few meta tags with a nice looking theme, you must use an entire WordPress SEO package like Stallion Responsive or have decent HTML/CSS/PHP skills to build your own.

-I’m that confident no one will create an SEO package as good as Stallion Responsive I’ve offered $5,000 to the first person who matches all of the SEO theme package features plus one more SEO feature: no one will claim it, my theme is way too advanced SEO wise to better.
+I’m that confident no one will create an SEO package as good as Stallion Responsive I’ve offered $5,000 to the first person who matches all of the SEO theme package features plus one more SEO feature: no one will claim it, my theme is way too advanced SEO wise to even match, let alone better.